-Handshakes and tears: What happened at historic Trump-Kim meeting?
+Handshakes and tears: What happened at historic Trump-Kim meeting

 -

-Handshakes and tears: What happened at historic Trump-Kim meeting?
+Handshakes and tears: What happened at historic Trump-Kim meeting

 It was the greatest show on earth — at least for a day and according to its main protagonists, President Donald Trump and North Korean leader Kim Jong Un.